underspecified/GenMonads/README.txt

 ## Features

-GenMonads supports do-notation by using a special function to evaluate a generator over monads (the functions is named "mfor," short for "monadic for comprehension," as it is modeled after scala's for comprehensions, but the synonym "do" is also available):
+GenMonads supports do-notation-like syntax by using a special function to evaluate a generator over monads (the functions is named "mfor," short for "monadic for comprehension," as it is modeled after scala's for comprehensions, but the synonym "do" is also available):

 >>> from genmonads.Option import *
 >>> print(mfor(x + y